The Glass Wall in Global Tech Pay

 If companies want to say they hire from a global talent market, the compensation logic needs to start behaving like talent is actually global.

-Otherwise remote work is not flattening opportunity.
+Otherwise globally remote work is not flattening opportunity.
 It is just widening the catchment area for discounted excellence — until the people being discounted decide they have done the math.

 Method notes and sources